nzakas/understandinges6/manuscript/06-Symbols.md

 console.log(person[lastName]);      // "Zakas"
 ```

 This example first uses a computed object literal property to create the `firstName` symbol property.
-The property is created as nonenumerable, which is different from computed properties created using nonsymbol names.
 The following line then sets the property to be read-only.
 Later, a read-only `lastName` symbol property is created using the `Object.defineProperties()` method.
 A computed object literal property is used once again, but this time, it's part of the second argument to the `Object.defineProperties()` call.

 While symbols can be used in any place that computed property names are allowed, you'll need to have a system for sharing these symbols between different pieces of code in order to use them effectively.